 Digital Information Technology (8207310) is part of several programs across the various CTE career clusters.
 To ensure consistency, the standards and benchmarks for this course (01.0 - 14.0) have been placed in a separate document.
-Access the Digital Information Technology framework through the FLDOE website.

 Course Title: Customer Assistance 1